hengyang-zhao/n2/README.md

 - number of processes running in the background;
 - the physical cwd, if the appearing cwd is a symlink;

-and some less frequently ones
+and some less frequent ones

 - the nice value of current bash if it's not 0;
 - a chroot indicator honoring `debian_chroot`;